libratbag/libratbag/DBusInterface.md

 this sets the action type to "button" and the mapping to the given button.

 #### `SpecialMapping`
-- type: `s`, read-only, mutable
+- type: `s`, read-write, mutable

-String of the current special mapping (if mapped to special)
+String of the current special mapping (if mapped to special).
+If written to, this sets the action type to "special" and the mapping to the given special entry.

 #### `KeyMapping`
 - type: `au`, read-only, mutable